Kristrunu/mern-app/README.md

-# MERN Stack
+# MERN Stack and REST API

-This is my project for Module 5 - Back-end - NoSQL in the cloud.
+This is my CRUD application project for Module 5.
-I used the tutorial from Smári to build this MERN stack.